decretist/Dissertation/Chapter4/chapter4.markdown

 analysis for authorship attribution.[9]
-Honoré generated lists of what would now be called Most Distinctive Words (MDWs) and Statistically Improbable Phrases (SIPs) from a concordance of the works of Ulpian and used them to attempt to periodize and to determine authorship of texts attributed to Ulpian.
+Honoré generated lists of what would now be called Most Distinctive Words (MDWs) and Statistically Improbable Phrases (SIPs) from a concordance of the works of Ulpian and used them to attempt to date and determine the authorship of texts attributed to Ulpian.
 Frier correctly criticizes Honoré's method as fundamentally misguided because it "is built entirely on the occurrence of unusual words."[10]
 As the previous section made clear, stylometric